-Getting off Methadone is notoriously difficult and possibly dangerous, especially for those with previously existing medical conditions.
-Because of these and other risks, it is essential to follow up with a medical professional that can guide you to the best methadone detox program that will meet your health needs.
-Medically assisted detox under sedation has been a blessing for many people addicted to opioids, but especially for those trying to come off Methadone.
-In fact, rapid detox is quickly becoming the detoxification treatment of choice for those suffering from methadone addiction.
+Getting off Methadone is notoriously tricky and possibly dangerous, especially for those with pre-existing medical conditions.
+Because of these and other risks, it is essential to follow up with a medical professional to guide you to the best methadone detox program to meet your health needs.
+Medically assisted detox under sedation has been a blessing for many addicted to opioids, especially those trying to come off Methadone.
+Rapid detox is quickly becoming the detoxification treatment of choice for those suffering from methadone addiction.

-When People Search for Medically Assisted Detox Near Me, What Are They Seeking?
+When People Search for Drug Detox Near Me, What Are They Seeking?

 Medically assisted detox programs provide ongoing medical support to patients undergoing detoxification from drugs or alcohol.
-During the withdrawal phase, individuals have access to medical assistance and supportive medications to alleviate discomfort while controlling the physical response.
-Medically assisted detox programs are structured for the safest detox processes while providing comfort and professional emotional support.
+During the withdrawal phase, individuals receive medical assistance and supportive medications to alleviate discomfort while controlling the body’s physical response.
+These types of programs provide the safest and most comfortable detox processes.
+Meanwhile, patients also receive professional emotional support.

-Medical detoxification programs that start in a hospital provide a much higher level of safety than those which do not.
-At a hospital, patients can undergo a comprehensive medical evaluation to assess the health condition and safest detox protocol to be followed.
-Furthermore, at a hospital, medical specialists are widely available to consult and care for any unexpected events that can occur during detoxification.
+Medical detoxification programs that start in a hospital provide a much higher safety level than those that do not.
+Patients can undergo a comprehensive medical evaluation at a hospital to assess their health condition and choose the safest detox protocol.
+Furthermore, medical specialists are widely available at a hospital to consult and care for unexpected events during detoxification.
 Although not all patients need this superior level of care during detoxification, those who don’t have access to it often suffer unnecessary consequences.

 Most people look for inpatient medical detox programs because they provide potent medications to alleviate withdrawal symptoms.
 However, as pleasant as it is to bypass much of the painful withdrawal symptoms, knowing that medical professionals are safeguarding your health is a worthwhile bonus!
 Additionally, medically assisted detox programs work to improve your physical health on a grander scale.
-At the hospital, labs can show certain nutritional deficiencies that have been ignored due to the lack of symptoms masked by opioids.
-Addressing those deficiencies intravenously, at a hospital, is also a huge benefit that can make recovery much more comfortable.
+Labs can show certain nutritional deficiencies at the hospital, which the patient often ignores because opioids can mask the symptoms.
+Addressing those deficiencies intravenously at a hospital is also a huge benefit that can make recovery much more comfortable.

 A Step Above

-Medically Assisted Detox programs are not the same as drug rehabs, as they are only the best first step or a “step above” any other form of detoxification treatments available.
-The best drug and alcohol treatment centers provide both medically assisted detox programs and recovery treatment with a seamless transition from one to the next.
-Having adequate professional medical and mental health support through such a fragile period, is crucial to achieving full recovery.
+Medically Assisted Detox programs are not the same as drug rehabs because they are only the best first step or a “step above” any other form of detoxification treatments available.
+The best drug and alcohol treatment centers provide both medical detox programs and recovery treatment with a seamless transition from one to the next.
+Having adequate professional medical and mental health support through such a fragile period is crucial to achieving full recovery.

 back to top

-Importance of Naltrexone or Vivitrol Post Medically-Assisted Detox
+Importance of Naltrexone or Vivitrol Post Medically- Assisted Treatment

 Naltrexone and Suboxone sound quite similar, which causes a tremendous level of confusion to the public.
-Unlike Suboxone, Naltrexone, an opioid antagonist medication, has no opiates, which makes it non-addictive and non-habit forming.
-Naltrexone blocks the receptor sites, eliminating physical cravings allowing the individual to focus on their emotional facets of the healing process.
+However, one is an opioid, and one is not.
+Unlike Suboxone, Naltrexone is not an opioid, making it a non-addictive and non-habit forming medication.
+Furthermore, Naltrexone blocks the receptor sites, eliminating physical cravings and allowing people to better focus on the healing process and emotional facets.

 Before committing to any detox program, do your due diligence and engage in thorough research of detoxification options.
 Discuss your medical history and recovery goals with your doctor.
 But more importantly, do not attempt to detox on your own.
 Alcohol and opioid withdrawal symptoms can be severe and even life-threatening.
-Beyond the health risks of trying to detox cold turkey, the intense pain of withdrawal may lead to a dangerous relapse.
+Beyond the health risks of detoxing cold-turkey, the intense pain of withdrawal may lead to a dangerous relapse.

 Waismann Method® medically-assisted detox helps you safely overcome the adverse side effects, pain, and discomfort of an opioid drug and alcohol withdrawal.
-By removing these barriers, which often impede you from beginning the recovery process, an effective medical detox allows you to be emotionally present so you can focus on other essential aspects of transforming your life.
+Furthermore, it removes the barriers which often impede you from beginning the recovery process.
+Effective medical detox allows you to be emotionally present to focus on other essential aspects of transforming your life.